Lagrangian Identity and Mass Evolution of Particle-like Objects in Nonminimally Coupled Gravity: Time-Averaged Lagrangian-Mass Relation for Cosmic String Loops

 In this frame, for each point on the loop, the velocity averaged over one period vanishes,

 Consequently, in the center-of-mass frame, the time-averaged linear momentum of a non-self-intersecting cosmic string loop also vanishes,

 Moreover,

 where we have integrated by parts with respect to both $t$ and $\xi$ (the boundary terms vanish due to the periodicity of the loop in both space and time).
-Equation~\eqref{int_T^ij} implies that, in Minkowski space, the spatial volume integral of the time-averaged proper pressure of the cosmic string loop vanishes,
+Equation~\eqref{int_T^ij} implies that, in Minkowski spacetime, the spatial volume average of the time-averaged pressure of a cosmic string loop vanishes in the center-of-mass frame,

 It then follows that

 Using the relation between the 1-brane Lagrangian and the trace of the energy-momentum tensor derived in the previous section [Eq.~\eqref{Relation_L_T}], we further obtain